HRV in sport performance

 RECOVERY AND HEART RATE VARIABILITY IN ATHLETES PERFORMANCE

-Recovery involves getting adequate rest in between training sessions/competitions to allow the body to repair and strengthen itself in preparation for the subsequent bout.
-Optimal athletic performance is supported when recovery to pre-training or near pre-training levels is allowed.
+Recovery involves getting adequate rest between training sessions/competitions to allow the body to repair and strengthen itself in preparation for the subsequent bout.
+Optimal athletic performance is supported when recovery to pre-training or near pre-training levels is permitted.
 If recovery is insufficient, hindrance of physiological adaptation and reduced athletic performance should be expected.
-Recovery plays a major role in minimizing the negative effects of training (fatigue) while retaining the positive effect (improved fitness/strength/performance).
-If recovery is not monitored following exercise, fatigue may accumulate and become excessive before competition, resulting in reduced athletic performance and, potentially, overtraining syndrome.
-In its essence, the overtraining syndrome is characterized by a combination of excessive overload in training stress and inadequate recovery, leading to fatigue and decreased performance.
+Recovery plays a major role in minimizing the harmful effects of training (fatigue) while retaining the positive impact (improved fitness/strength/performance).

 Heart rate variability in athletes performance: Train-Recover-Perform